SpellholdStudios/BP-BGT-Worldmap/README.md

 	- Swap the locations of Abazigal's Lair and Sendai's Enclave, so their local maps better match the terrain on the worldmap.
 - Reposition some SoA map icons under "Original travel times and area visibility" for improved spatial coherence.
 	- Move Brynnlaw and the Asylum onto the actual Nelanter isles.
-	- Move the Underwater City to a location you could conceivably end up at while sailing back to Athkatla
+	- Move the Underwater City to a location you could conceivably end up at while sailing back to Athkatla.
 	- Move the Druid Grove closer to Trademeet and out of the mountains.
 - Add the Drizzt encounter to the link between the Underdark Exit and Watcher's Keep.
 - Do not overwrite xnewarea.2da or xl3000.2da.